cosmoskitten/beam/website/src/roadmap/portability.md

 To run a basic Python wordcount (in batch mode) with embedded Spark:

-1. Run once to build the SDK harness container (optionally replace py35 with the Python version of your choice): `./gradlew :sdks:python:container:py35:docker`
-2. Start the Spark portable JobService endpoint: `./gradlew :runners:spark:job-server:runShadow`
+1. Start the Spark portable JobService endpoint: `./gradlew :runners:spark:job-server:runShadow`
-3. In a new terminal, submit the wordcount pipeline to above endpoint: `./gradlew portableWordCount -PjobEndpoint=localhost:8099 -PenvironmentType=LOOPBACK`
+2. In a new terminal, submit the wordcount pipeline to above endpoint: `./gradlew portableWordCount -PjobEndpoint=localhost:8099 -PenvironmentType=LOOPBACK`

 Python streaming mode is not yet supported on Spark.